TimothyByrd/ChaosHelper/README.md

 will cause the filter to keep highlighting rings, amulets and belts at higher ilvls.
 Possible item classes are BodyArmours, Helmets, Gloves, Boots, OneHandWeapons, Belts, Amulets, and Rings

+`highlightColors` ([ "0xffffff", "0xffff00", "0x00ff00", "0x0000ff" ]) is an array of color values (as strings)
+to specify stash highlight colours for armour/weapons, helmets/gloves/boots, belts, and rings/amulets, respectively.
+There must be four strings in the array and they can be hex numbers ("0xRRGGBB") or loot filter colors ("RRR GGG BBB").

 `highlightItemsHotkey`, `showJunkItemsHotkey`, `forceUpdateHotkey`, `characterCheckHotkey` and `testModeHotkey` can be set to enable global hotkeys to execute ChaosHelper commands.
 If not defined, the hotkeys are not enabled.
 See "Commands and hotkeys" for more info.